About default fields (host, source, sourcetype, and more)

-You may want to change your default
+You might want to change your default

 host assignment when:

-- you are bulk-loading archive data that was originally generated from a different host and you want those events to have that host value.
+- You are bulk-loading archive data that was originally generated from a different host and you want those events to have that host value.

-You may want to change your default
+You might want to change your default

 sourcetype assignment when:

-- you want to apply source types to specific events coming through a particular input, such as events that originate from a discrete group of hosts, or even events that are associated with a particular IP address or userid.
+- You want to apply source types to specific events coming through a particular input, such as events that originate from a discrete group of hosts, or even events that are associated with a particular IP address or userid.

 There are also steps you can take to expand the range of source types that Splunk automatically recognizes, or to simply rename source types.
-For more information, see "Why source types matter".

 About indexed field extraction